niekvlessert/audiocodes_syslog_tool/README.md

 select * from systemevents_<devicename>_<month>_<day>;
 ```

 Be careful; every day for every SBC logging needs a few tables.
 If your system doesn't have them Rsyslog will fill the database log files very quickly.
 They cronjob in /etc/cron.d/cron_ast takes care of this.
-You may run ast_maintenance without command line options to see the possibilitiet.
-Run with initializeDatabase to create the tables for today, use createDbTomorrow for the tables for tomorrow.
+You may run ast_maintenance without command line options to see the command line options.
+Run with initializeDatabase to create the tables for today, use createDbTomorrow for the tables for tomorrow, you will need to run this before the end of the day ovbviously.

 Todo

 - Search yesterday and before, only show the tables that have data
+- Remove usual stuff only
 - Sorting of the results seems off sometimes
 - Cronjob for deleting old data if the disk gets full
 - More information about calls after initial search